cormullion/juliamonomaster/website/faq.md

 Oh, yes.
 Well, the design goals of JuliaMono were to make a programmming font that's readable, easy to use, unquirky, simple, and including most of the characters (glyphs) required for modern scientific and technical programming.

 Matthew Carter, the famous typeface designer, talks about how the aim when designing a font is to create "a beautiful set of letters" rather than "a set of beautiful letters"; the idea being that making the characters in the font harmonious and consistent with each other is of primary importance.
-But I would suggest that most typefaces are designed to communicate prose in text languages - English, French, Russian, Chinese - where the words are recognizable units, but there's much redundancy, and predictability assists reading.
+But I would suggest that most typefaces, such as Matthew Carter's familiar Georgia typeface, are designed to communicate prose in text languages - English, French, Russian, Chinese - where the words are recognizable units, and there's much redundancy, such that predictability assists reading.
 You want the eye to glide swiftly and easily over the page.

 However, programming typefaces have to address different problems:

 - code can often consist of sequences of non-language characters